-Prior to her appointment as the Programme & Gallery Co-ordinator of Artspace Aotearoa, Georgina Brett was the Facility Administrator for Studio One Toi Tū.
-With an extensive academic resume, Georgina completed an MFA at the Elam School of Fine Arts (2012) The University of Auckland, having also studied at the RMIT, University of Melbourne, Australia.
+Prior to her appointment as the Programme & Gallery Coordinator of Artspace Aotearoa, Georgina Brett was the Facility Administrator for Studio One Toi Tū.
+Georgina completed an MFA at the Elam School of Fine Arts (2012) The University of Auckland, having also studied print design at the RMIT, University of Melbourne, Australia.
 During 2012 she was involved with the artist run gallery space Snakepit, High St, Auckland.
 In 2015 she spent six months with the Neu Kirche Contemporary Art Centre, in Pittsburgh, PA, USA, she was also one of the five artists in residence for their Summer Sculpture Programme.
-Georgina is motivated by the significance of alternative and experimental art, event spaces and its communities.
+Experimental art, independent event-spaces and their communities are significant concerns informing Georgina's art practice.

 Lachlan Taylor, Assistant Curator